Meet the Band

 Tyler Young

 Could you see your name appearing in our ranks?
-There’s always a space in the circle!

 Band History

-In 2007, D/Sgt Paul Butler took leadership of the drum corps, and with P/Maj Brian Smith taking over in 2011, the band continued to build upon its strong foundations.
+In 2008, D/Sgt Paul Butler took leadership of the drum corps, and with P/Maj Brian Smith taking over in 2013, the band continued to build upon its strong foundations.

-With a renewed focus on disciplined playing and helping members to build their abilities through practice, Essex Caledonian was highly placed in all competitions, including taking home first Prize at Scotland in Colchester/Pipes in the Park local contest.
+With a renewed focus on disciplined playing and helping members to build their abilities through practice, Essex Caledonian was highly placed in all competitions, including taking home first Prize at the local Scotland in Colchester/Pipes in the Park contest.
 Founded in 1993 and run to this day by members of ECPB, this is always a highlight of our year, and it’s still a great honour to win a prize at our ‘home’ competition.

 As well as the usual competitions, the band continued to take part in a variety of engagements, from local carnivals and parades through to joining The Chieftans on stage at the Royal Albert Hall.